sofyansitorus/WooGoSend/README.txt

 * Set maximum cost that will be billed to customer.
 * Set maximum shipping distances that allowed to use the courier.
 * Set maximum package weight and dimensions that allowed to use the courier.
-* Set shipping origin info by coordinates.
+* Set shipping origin info by coordinates using "Map Address Picker".
 * Set travel mode: Driving, Walking, Bicycling.
 * Set route restrictions: Avoid Tolls, Avoid Highways, Avoid Ferries, Avoid Indoor.
 * Set visibility distance info to customer.